KaiKustermann/Quizzit-ModulSmartHomePraktikum/README.md

 * Handles Game State
 * Handles (Player) Profiles
-* future: Connects to the https://gitlab.mi.hdm-stuttgart.de/quizzit/hybrid-die ?
+* future: Connects to the https://gitlab.mi.hdm-stuttgart.de/quizzit/hybrid-die
 * future: Connects to the Hue Lights

 The backend is in flow-control when the game is running.
-For configuration phase the client is in control using REST.

 # Development